-In either case, once running you use it just as any browser (Tor browser is based on Firefox).
+In either case, once running you use it just like any browser (Tor browser is based on Firefox).

-5 – Are there risks associated to using Tor?
+5 – Are there risks associated with using Tor?

 Other than that, there is no risk specific to Tor.
-There may be risks associated to what you want to do.
-In the same way there is no risk in buying a chainsaw, but there will be if you go all Texas-Chainsaw-Massacre on someone…
+There may be risks associated with what you want to do.
+In the same way, there is no risk in buying a chainsaw, but there will be if you go all Texas-Chainsaw-Massacre on someone…

 6 – What can I do in the dark web?